osposweb/osposweb.github.io/OSPOS-development-index.md

 ## Development code tips and help

+Before read this section, remenber that must take care of the information in the [Technology and Architecture](#tech-architecture) section above.
 Some important information to start coding and make usefully changes in the project:

   * [About the Secure Controller and Controllers](#about-the-secure-controller-and-controllers)
   * [Using loaded object in new functions](#using-a-predefined-loaded-object-and-used-in-new-function)